 Data Availability and Use

-This 12-month public inquiry will investigate ways to improve the availability and use of public and private sector data.
+This public inquiry investigated ways to improve the availability and use of public and private sector data.

 - Issues paper 18 Apr 2016

 - Final report 31 Mar 2017

 The issues paper covers a range of issues on which the Commission sought information and feedback, and is intended to assist you in preparing a submission.